HigherOrderCO/Bend/docs/writing-fusing-functions.md

 // so (true 42 37) will do the same thing.
 ```

-This is how a `Not` function that acts on this encoding can be defined.
+This is how a `Not` function that acts on this encoding can be defined:
 ```rs
 not = λboolean (boolean false true) main = (not true) // Outputs λtλf f.